 Take images with full-frame sensor cameras to avoid noise.
 Shooting in raw will also help to reduce noise.
 Set the ISO to a low value and ensure the photographs are properly exposed.
-Use cameras that have a noise reduction feature built-in.
+Use cameras that have noise reduction features built-in.

-Because ISO is important in the exposure triangle, a high ISO helps to decrease grain.
-Keep in mind that the higher your ISO setting, the grainier your photographs will be.
+Because ISO is important in the exposure triangle, a high ISO helps decreasing grain.
+Keep in mind that the higher your ISO setting, the grainier your photographs will be..
 As a result, keep the ISO number low.

 Although noise and grain are minimized to some amount when shooting photos.
 They can be eliminated in post-production.
 The process for reducing Noise and Grain in post-production is the same.
 So, there is no differentiation.